microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/contentinfo.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-**contentInfo** is passed in to the [evaluateRemoval](../api/informationprotectionlabel-evaluateRemoval.md), [evaluateApplication](../api/informationprotectionlabel-evaluateApplication.md), and [evaluateClassificationResults](../api/informationprotectionlabel-evaluateClassificationResults.md) APIs to describe to the API the current state of the information.
+Represents the current state of some information that is to be labeled. **contentInfo** is passed in to the [evaluateRemoval](../api/informationprotectionlabel-evaluateRemoval.md), [evaluateApplication](../api/informationprotectionlabel-evaluateApplication.md), and [evaluateClassificationResults](../api/informationprotectionlabel-evaluateClassificationResults.md) APIs to describe to the API the current state of the information.
 This **contentInfo** detail drives the results on what metadata, content marking, and protection should be added or removed when the label is applied, updated, or removed.

 ## Properties